christophevg/signal-feature-diary/README.md

 This hidious piece of code really makes me vomit.
 Especially because I can't seem to trim it down to something reasonable:

 * `preferredStyle: UIAlertController.Style.alert` and `style: ...Style.default` can't be omitted ...
 WHY?
-There clearly `default` values.
+They're clearly `default` values.
 * At first I thought that the two anonymous code blocks also would be required.
 While writing this fist rant, I tried and discovered they could be removed without any (for now apprant) implications.

 So I could at least trim it to: